versionone/api-examples/rest/apis-walkthrough.md

 ### What you'll learn

 * How to construct the base Data API URL for any VersionOne Lifecycle instance
-* How to deconstruct an asset's OID Token and use it to contruct the exact Data API URL for that asset
+* How to deconstruct an asset's OID Token and use it to construct the exact Data API URL for that asset
 * Understand the two supported output formats for Data API responses

 ### Step 1: Construct the base Data API URL for our examples instance